PathogenDavid/Periodic/README.md

 Running in the Siftulator can be accomplished be running `make run` or by starting a debug session in Visual Studio.
 (Note that Visual Studio debugging features will not actually be available.)

 Deploying to hardware currently is only possible by running `make install`, and cannot be accomplished through Visual Studio.

+##Third Party Licenses
+Included in the repository is a modified copy of the font "[Coder's Crux](http://fontstruct.com/fontstructions/show/619715)" by "NAL", which is licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+It has been modified from its original state into a reduced character set bitmap font for use on Sifteo Cubes.